alexamies/chinesenotes.com/README.md

  /web/erya, /web/laoshe, etc
   - corpus files (generated)

+/web-staging
+ - The bin/cnreadher.sh script places the generated files in this directory.

 ## Containerization
 Containerization is new, under development, and not yet deployed to prod.